Why we acquired Secucloud, and what does it mean for our customers?

 The Aryaka Private Access solution today is a combination of the Aryaka VPN as a Service with technology partner solutions like Check Point Harmony connect for secure internet gateway capabilities.
 These too would continue with support for zero trust capabilities in line with the ZTNA requirements of the SASE architecture.

-The new products we expect to bring about as a result of the Secucloud acquisition sometime during the 2H of 2021 would be where the solution is more seamlessly integrated into our POP-architecture and overall workflow.
-We expect to initially launch offerings for the mid-market enterprise segment and evolve capabilities over time.
+The new products we expect to bring about as a result of the Secucloud acquisition sometime during the 2H of 2021, initially as a Beta offering, would be where the solution is more seamlessly integrated into our POP-architecture and overall workflow.
+We expect to initially launch offerings for the small to mid-market enterprise (SME) segment and evolve capabilities over time into more advanced deployments that encompass the full capabilities of SASE and be more amenable for larger enterprises.

 We believe the evolution towards SASE to still be multi-year for the industry at large, including for the larger companies.